Damon P. Martinez

 He has worked in both the U.S. Senate and the U.S. House of Representatives.
 Between 1993 and 1996, he worked as a Legislative Assistant for Senator Jeff Bingaman.
 In 1999, he worked as the Legislative Director for Congressman Tom Udall.

 In 2002, Mr. Martinez joined the U.S. Army Reserve as a Judge Advocate.
 In 2008, he was mobilized to the Washington D.C. area where he worked on a special project that became the U.S. Army Reserve Legal Command.
 In 2012, he was deployed to Sinai, Egypt, as part of the 1st Battalion of the 200th Infantry Regiment of the New Mexico National Guard in support of the peace treaty between Egypt and Israel.
 He served as the U.S. Battalion Judge Advocate during the Multinational Force and Observers 56 Mission.
-He currently holds the rank of Major in the New Mexico National Guard.
+He currently holds the rank of Lieutenant Colonel in the New Mexico National Guard.

 A native of New Mexico, he received a Bachelor of Arts degree in both Economics and Political Science in 1989, a Juris Doctor in 1992, and a Master of Business Administration in 1993, all from the University of New Mexico.
 In 2012, he taught American Government as an adjunct professor for the University of Maryland, University College Europe, in Sinai, Egypt.